cloud-gov/cg-site/content/docs/ops/create-org.md

 1. Notify the `OrgManager` that the organization is created.
 Here's a template:

-    > Your organization has been created in the [East/West or GovCloud] environment.
+    > Your organization has been created in the GovCloud environment.
 After signing in (https://cloud.gov/docs/getting-started/setup/), you can target it with
     >
     >     $ cf target -o [org name]
     >